atbcb/ICTTestingBaseline/docs/07Images.md

 * If any of the above checks fail, then this SC fails

 ### Test Instructions for 4.2.1
-1. Review the role of the meaningful image.
+1. Review the role of the functional image.
-1. Check that the role is correct.
+1. Check that the role describes its function.

 ### Test Instructions for 2.1.1
 1. Check that each functional image can be accessed by keyboard only.
+If an image map, each functional region of the map must be keyboard accessible.

 #### Test Results
 * If any of the above checks fail, then this SC fails